-Impact is not something that can be classified with a simple ‘yes’ or ‘no’.
-Impact is a spectrum and there are different dimensions to it.
+Impact cannot be classified with a simple ‘yes’ or ‘no’.
+Impact is a spectrum, and there are different dimensions to it.
 This reflects the intricate and complex nature of social and environmental problems that require bespoke solutions and approaches.

 Impact is made not found

-We believe that we should be working on the root causes of social problems.
+We believe we should work on the root causes of social problems.
 We would rather work on prevention over mitigation.
-Preventative solutions are carefully built and fine-tuned over years, and this requires appropriate unique forms of capital, skills and investment structures.
+Preventative solutions are carefully built and fine-tuned over the years, and this requires appropriate, unique forms of capital, skills and investment structures.

-Impact is best served with an holistic, toolbox-based approach
+Impact is best served with a toolbox-based approach

-Social and environmental issues are complex in nature, so we work across sectors – public, private and social – to deploy a range of financial and non-financial tools.
+Social and environmental issues are complex, so we work across public, private and social sectors to deploy a range of financial and non-financial tools.
 This is driven by a team that represents diverse disciplines and backgrounds.

 Impact is the greatest economic opportunity of our time

 We believe that the best businesses are those that profit while solving environmental and social challenges.
-These businesses are more resilient, attract better talent, have more engaged consumers, have lower cost of capital and are tapping into sizeable economic opportunities.
+These businesses are more resilient, attract better talent, have more engaged consumers, and are tapping into sizeable economic opportunities.

 Our impact is intrinsically linked to that of our ventures

 As investors, our impact cannot be dissociated from that of our ventures.
 We believe that we are enablers of impact.
-As such, a critical part of understanding our impact is having a deep understanding of the impact of each of the ventures we work with and our contribution to their success.
+As such, a critical part of understanding our impact is deeply understanding the impact of each of the ventures we work with and our contribution to their success.